Trusted WordPress tutorials, when you need them most.

 • Allow users to request the deletion of their data from your website.

 We recommend using WPForms to make GDPR-compliant WordPress forms.
-It is the best contact form plugin for WordPress and has built-in GDPR enhancement features.
+In our opinion, it’s the perfect tool for the job because it has built-in GDPR enhancement features.

-For instance, you get a 1-click GDPR Agreement field for your forms, GDPR-compliant data retention best practices, easy entry management system to quickly find, export, or delete user data upon request.
+For instance, you get a 1-click GDPR Agreement field for your forms, GDPR-compliant data retention best practices, and an easy entry management system to quickly find, export, or delete user data upon request.

 First, you need to install and activate the WPForms plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.